utsa-asc/college-dls/components/02-components/03-card/03-content-card/content-card.readme.md

 ## Media Requirements

 - Content Card Image:  Our standard image size is 460px (width) by 210px (height), 72 ppi (pixels per inch) jpeg or png.
-    - Image should be no larger and 300kb (kilobytes)
+    - Image should be no larger than 300kb (kilobytes)